 When comparing two travel rewards cards, it makes sense to start with the sign-up bonus.
 With JetBlue Card, you’ll get 10,000 bonus points after spending $1,000 on qualifying purchases within the first 90 days of account opening.

-JetBlue Plus Card triples that bonus, offering 30,000 bonus points after spending the same amount in the same timeframe and paying the annual fee.
+JetBlue Plus Card offers 40,000 bonus points after spending the same amount in the same timeframe and paying the annual fee.

 But how much is that worth in dollars?
 It’s hard to say, as the amount of points required for an Award Flight varies based on current fares.
 When fares are lower, so is the point total needed for an Award Flight.See why JetBlue’s TrueBlue program made our list of the best airline rewards programs

 Typically, JetBlue’s TrueBlue points are worth about 1.4 to 1.5 cents each.
 Let’s look at a couple of recent fares* we found on flights out of New York City:

 - A one-way flight from New York City (JFK) to Los Angeles (LAX) starts at $179, or 12,200 points.
 In this example, points are valued at about 1.47 cents.